Meet our Team

 Dr Sharavanan (Shav) Parasivam completed his medical degree at the University of Adelaide 1997.
 He has had extensive clinical training in General Neurology including a year in Oxford and subsequently Movement Disorders.
 He has specific expertise in the management of patients with Movement Disorders particularly Parkinson’s Disease, the use of deep brain stimulation for the management of movement disorders as well as the use of botulinum toxin for the management of a number of neurological conditions.

-Dr Janakan Ravindran is a consultant neurologist at the Royal Adelaide & Lyell McEwin Hospitals.
+Dr Janakan Ravindran is a Consultant Neurologist at the Royal Adelaide and Head of Neurology & Stroke Unit at the Lyell McEwin Hospital.
 He trained in neurology at the Royal Adelaide Hospital and Flinders Medical Centre.
 He is currently the clinical lead for Neuroimmunology at the Royal Adelaide Hospital.
 Dr Ravindran practices as a general neurologist, and has particular subspecialty interests in Multiple Sclerosis and other Neuroimmunological conditions as well as peripheral neuromuscular disorders.
-He serves on the Board of Muscular Dystrophy South Australia and is its current President.

 Dr Craig Kurunawai